rerun-io/rerun/docs/content/reference/types/views/graph_view.md

 * `enabled`: Whether the force is enabled.
 * `distance`: The target distance between two nodes.
-* `iterations`: The number of iterations to run the force.
+* `iterations`: Specifies how often this force should be applied per iteration.
 ### `force_many_body`
 A force between each pair of nodes that ressembles an electrical charge.